Soikr/darwindots/README.md

 4. Installing your preferred JetBrains IDEs through the toolbox.
 > [!NOTE]
 > You may have to apply `-Dsun.java2d.metal=false` to the applications JVM options
+5. Run discord in the terminal first to patch its settings preventing the helper popup and auto updates.
-5. When running discord, do NOT add a helper.
-If you do, you can fix it by
+6. If discord does prompt you with the helper popup, ignore it.
+If you dont, you can fix discord by doing this:
 > [!CAUTION]
 > force removing the nix path that discord lays in with `rm -rf`
+>
 > nix-store --verify --check-contents --repair

 ## Roadmap:
+- [ ] First initialization script to automate a few things.
 - [ ] Fix sketchybar eventually
 - [ ] Further nixify the config (options, colors, templates, all the stuff i dont wanna set up)
 - [ ] Add additional configuration steps (its not complete).